-Construction, reconstruction, repair and destruction of all wells, including cathodic protection wells, geothermal heat exchange wells, test wells and monitoring wells, shall be performed by a contractor with a C-57 contracting license, or an equivalent license issued by the Department of Professional and Vocational Standards.
+Construction, reconstruction, repair and destruction of all wells, including cathodic protection wells, geothermal heat exchange wells, test wells and monitoring wells covered by this Chapter, shall be performed by a contractor with a C-57 contracting license, or an equivalent license issued by the Department of Professional and Vocational Standards.

-7.70.070 State and Federal Reporting Regulations.
+7.70.070 State and Federal reporting regulations.

-Nothing contained in this Chapter shall be deemed to release any person from compliance with the provisions of Article 3, Chapter 10, Division 7 of the Water Code of the state or any other State or Federal reporting regulations.
+Nothing contained in this chapter shall be deemed to release any person from compliance with the provisions of Article 3, Chapter 10, Division 7 of the Water Code of the State or any other State or Federal reporting regulations.